catey-wrong/catey-wrong.github.io/journal/index.md

 ## Welcome to my journal

-This stupid thing wpnt work and i can got to you cause i have no time so im just going to put the journal entry here.
+## Journal entry 3
+	# The links wont work so my entry is here

 ## Lesson Summary: